TrustFinity/patdryburgh.com/_projects/finstripe.md

 {% include image.html src="/images/work/finstripe-mobile.png" alt="Finstripe Mobile" %}

 We were able to design, build, and launch the MVP in just 6 weeks.
-Finstripe processed nearly $1B in loans in its first year.
+Nearly $1B in loans was posted to the platform in its first year.

 [vf]: http://viralfoundry.com
 [pr]: http://promo.co